 It’s only January and the year is already unfolding nicely.
 Earlier today, Music Business Worldwide revealed Nigeria’s Mavins Records just brokered a multi-million dollar deal with Kupanda Holdings.
 Kupanda Holdings is a joint venture between investment firm, Kupanda Capital and TPG Growth, the latter company already known for investing in Spotify, Uber, AirBnB and more.
-The venture focuses on supporting pan-African business with their scale-up efforts.
+The venture focuses on supporting pan-African businesses with their scale-up efforts.

 According to CEO of Mavins Records, Tega Oghenejobo, the label will use the newly injected resources to scale operations to meet “rapidly growing international demand” for African music.
 In the coming months, the label will make major moves to increase the size of its roster, while doubling its strength in all other music business fronts; from A&R to touring.